 Speaking of beasts… now that you’re gaining confidence, it’s time for the Cage of Death.
 The ominous-sounding activity is Australia’s first and only opportunity for a guaranteed swim with crocodiles.
 Climb down a ladder into a plexiglass tube, with three backup chains for your ultimate safety.
 The chains will lift you and carry your cage to a waiting pair of jaws… ahem..
 I mean, a lovely crocodile.

-As you descend into the crocodile’s pool, the tube fills up with water to about shoulder height, so you can see the croc from above and below the water line.
-We had a great experience with William and Kate, named for the royal couple after their engagement.
-Although there was initially some trepidation inside our tube, seeing William up close was a game changer.
-His enormous teeth, heart-shaped nostrils and intricately patterned skin gave us new respect and admiration for these living dinosaurs.
+As you descend into the crocodile’s pool, the tube fills up with water to about shoulder height, so you can see the croc from above and below the waterline.
+We had a great experience with William and Kate, named after the royal couple after their engagement.
+Although there was initially some trepidation inside our tube, seeing William up close was a game-changer.
+His enormous teeth, heart-shaped nostrils, and intricately patterned skin gave us new respect and admiration for these living dinosaurs.

 We learned that crocodiles have an aptitude similar to dogs and can learn tricks and remember people and voices.
 William and Kate knew just what to do to get the perfect photos and we left this urban wildlife adventure with a newfound love for saltwater crocodiles, mixed with that hefty dose of well-earned fear.

 This experience has been on my bucket list for years, and it was even better than I imagined!
-It will remain as one of the coolest things I’ve ever had the opportunity to experience, right next to swimming with humpback whales in Tonga, dolphins in Kaikoura and whalesharks in Exmouth, Western Australia.
+It will remain as one of the coolest things I’ve ever had the opportunity to experience, right next to swimming with humpback whales in Tonga, dolphins in Kaikoura, orcas in Norway, and whale sharks in Exmouth, Western Australia.